Quantum Rate-Distortion Coding of Relevant Information: The Optimal Map

-Notice that the functions in the numerator of the expressions in (\ref{zeros}) are independent of the channel and hence the derivatives are zero.
-For the five remaining ones, we note that for an Hermitian operator, $A$, and a function, $f$, which is analytic on the spectrum of $A$, the directional derivative of $\operatorname{Tr}[f(A)]$ is given by \EQ{ \frac{\delta \operatorname{Tr}[f(A)]}{\delta A}[B]=\operatorname{Tr}[f'(A)B], } with the direction given by the operator $B$ and $f'$ being the first derivative of the function $f$.
+Notice that the functions in the numerator of the expressions in the first two equations in (\ref{zeros}) are independent of the channel and, hence, the derivatives are zero.
+For the five remaining ones we note that for a Hermitian operator, $A$, and a function, $f$, which is analytic on the spectrum of $A$, the directional derivative of $\operatorname{Tr}[f(A)]$ is given by \EQ{ \frac{\delta \operatorname{Tr}[f(A)]}{\delta A}[B]=\operatorname{Tr}[f'(A)B], } with the direction given by the operator $B$ and $f'$ being the first derivative of the function $f$.
 (This follows from analytic functional calculus, expanding $\operatorname{Tr} f(A+\epsilon B) $ in a Taylor series around $\epsilon=0$.)
 Specifically, let us define $f(z):=z\log (z)$.
 Since the derivative of our function $f$ is given by $f'(\cdot)=(1+\log)(\cdot)$, using (\ref{variation}) and (\ref{03choijoint}), we have

 where

 Likewise, we can compute